 - Election Day: Monday, October 18, 2021

-Assessment Notices were mailed out the week of March 11, 2021.
-Property owners are deemed to have received their Assessment Notices as a result of the publication of this notice.
+Property Tax Notices were mailed out the week of June 10, 2021.
+Property owners are deemed to have received their notices as a result of the publication of this notice.

 Draft Bylaws not requiring a public hearing may be posted for public viewing prior to being given third reading by Council.
 Council may choose to pass most bylaws at one meeting, but often does not do this, so that the Draft Bylaw can be posted for further public review.